- Student Life

-For Music Majors…Whether you’re planning to major in music performance, education, composition, theory or musicology, a certificate in music technology will augment your traditional Associate’s or Bachelor’s degree.
-Music-related software and hardware pervades today’s classrooms at all levels, and it’s frequently implemented in private teaching studios.
-Once primarily the tools of composers, engraving and recording applications have become an increasingly important part of every musician’s set of skills.
-Our certificate also assists students in preparing self-promotional materials like an audio portfolio, a website, and a curriculum vitae.
-Whatever career path you choose, the Music Technology Certificate will give a head start on your road to success.
+For students planning to study music performance, education, composition, theory or musicology, a Music Technology Certificate will enhance your degree and career options.
+Music-related software and hardware are integral to today’s classrooms at all levels, and engraving and recording applications have become an increasingly important part of every musician’s skillset.
+Our Certificate program will help you build self-promotional materials like an audio portfolio, a website and a curriculum vita.

-For Non-Music Majors…No prior music training is required for entry into our certificate program.
-Traditional music notation literacy is helpful, but not required.
-Only an interest in using technology to create and record music is needed to begin.
-Even if you’ve never played an instrument, today’s software allows you to indulge your creativity right away.
-Our curriculum introduces universal concepts of music tech and emphasizes mastery of fundamental techniques.
-We don’t, however, advocate one musical style over another.
-So, you’ll learn how to apply technology to the genre of music that most interests you.
+For students not planning to major in Music, no prior music training is required for entry into the NWCCD Music Technology Certificate program.
+Traditional music notation literacy is helpful, but not required—only an interest in using technology to create and record music is needed to begin.
+You are welcome in the Music Tech program, regardless of music background, or lack thereof.
+Today’s software allows you to indulge your creativity right away.
+Our courses will introduce you to universal concepts of music technology.